Men's Sexual Health

 Erectile Dysfunction

 ED is often a vascular issue.
 Reduced blood flow from cardiovascular dysfunction, metabolic conditions, hormonal imbalance, or medication side effects is the cause for a large share of men with ED.
 Our approach addresses the underlying vascular or hormonal driver rather than managing the symptom.
-Treatment options may include PRP-shot therapy, shockwave therapy, hormone optimization, cardiovascular and metabolic support, and nerve-function protocols.
+Options may include PRP-shot therapy, shockwave therapy, hormone optimization, cardiovascular and metabolic support, and nerve-function protocols.

 Low Testosterone and Hormonal Imbalance

 Low testosterone affects more than libido.
 It contributes to low energy, weight gain, brain fog, depression, loss of muscle mass, and reduced drive.
 Our hormone panels include estrogen conversion, cortisol rhythm, SHBG, and adrenal status, not just total testosterone.
-When bioidentical testosterone replacement is the right tool, it is dosed based on your full panel.
+When bioidentical testosterone replacement is the right tool, it is dosed on your full panel.
 When it is not, we treat the actual imbalance instead.

 Peyronie's Disease